-Leave the seeds in when mincing the jalapeño peppers to keep the heat at a decent level in the jam.
-Removing the seeds severely limit the spiciness, especially when its battling this much sugar and fruit.
+Leave the membrane and seeds in when mincing the jalapeño peppers to keep the heat at a decent level in the jam.
+Removing them (particularly the membrane) limits the spiciness, especially when the jalapeños are paired with this much sugar and fruit.

 Strawberry Jalapeno Jam